 It was a cold night, during which started using my sleeping bag as a duvet and ended up right inside wearing my warm jacket.
 I awoke to a frosted tent and bike and a surprising amount of ice in my platypus.
 I got on the move immediately, striking camp while my Macfie Brand porridge with strawberries rehydrated.
 I had high hopes for this, having found the commercial preparations to be overly sweetened, but I was in for a disappointment.
 It was a bit chewy and the strawberries didn’t provide as much sweetness as I had hoped.
 The next batch will be ground into a finer powder to aid rehydration and have some sugar or honey added.

 The route taken by Route 78 completely avoids the busy A83, apart from a tiny section of 30 mph limited road through Taynuilt.
-What it lacks in traffic it makes up for in distance and hills, but the scenery is beautiful, with views to the Ben Cruachan and Ben Lui groups of Munros and delightful woodland scenery in Glen Nant.
+What it lacks in traffic it makes up for in distance and hills, but the scenery is beautiful, with views to the Ben Cruachan and Ben Lui groups of Munros and the delightful woodland of Glen Nant.

-It wasn’t until mid morning, as I rode past new lambs in Glen Lonan and that there was a noticable heat in the sun.
+It wasn’t until mid morning, as I rode past new lambs in Glen Lonan, that there was any noticable heat in the sun.
 I had my first and only unfavourable vehicle encounter on the road to the Connel bridge, with a bearded buffoon in a rented motorhome.
-Instead of slowing momentarily to permit me to reach a passing place, the fed ploughed on and pushed me off the road about three metres before I reached it.
+Instead of slowing momentarily to permit me to reach a passing place, the fud ploughed on and pushed me off the road about three metres before I reached it.
 I stopped to roar and gesture obscenities, but I doubt the idiot looked in his mirror to register this feedback.
 If I’d had a gun I would have happily shot his tyres out.
 And kneecapped him for good measure.

 The next section of Route 78 was one that I was looking forward to, running alongside the busy A83 between the Connell Bridge and Ballachuillish.
 I have often envied cyclists as I have driven this road in a car loaded with moaning, carsick children.
 And very pleasant it was too, with great coastal views and opportunities to explore away from the road on forest sections and on the old railway track.
 It was wonderful to get a fresh perspective on familiar terrain, for example seeing Castle Stalker from the sea level path rather than the unpleasant windy and hilly road.
 I ate my lunch on the shore near the bridge over Loch Creran, glad of my thick jacket to keep out the chill.